bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Compute the rank of each row based on the value(s) in the row relative to all value(s) within the partition without producing gaps in the rank (compare with `RANK`).
 The rank begins with 1 and increments by one for each succeeding value.
-    Rows with the same value(s) produce the same rank.
+    Rows with the same value(s) produce the same rank. `ORDER BY` is required for this function.

 !!!note
     To compare `RANK` and `DENSE_RANK`, on input array `['a', 'b', 'b', 'c']`, `RANK` will output `[1, 2, 2, 4]` while `DENSE_RANK` outputs `[1, 2, 2, 3]`.